Whale watching self-drive route in Quebec, Canada

 More and more people are being attracted by whales, and whale watching has become an increasingly popular way of traveling.
 Quebec, Canada happens to be one of the few places in the world where you can simultaneously observe various rare whale species.
 If you've been captivated by whales, then read this Quebec whale watching guide thoroughly and you can start your journey!

-Due to the presence of a several hundred meters high cliff on the seafloor in this area, the seawater is lifted upward after encountering an obstruction, carrying various marine organisms from the Atlantic Ocean to the surface of the Gulf of St. Lawrence.
-Therefore, this area is home to abundant plankton, fish, and other crustaceans, which attracts numerous whales for feeding, thus earning the reputation of being one of the "Top 5 whale-watching spots" in the world.
+Due to a several hundred meters high underwater cliff in the area, the seawater is obstructed and rises, bringing various organisms from the bottom of the Atlantic Ocean to the surface of the St. Lawrence Bay.
+This results in a rich presence of plankton, fish, and other crustaceans, attracting numerous whales to feed here, earning Tadoussac the reputation of being one of the 'Top 5 Whale Watching Spots in the World'.

-Côte-Nord region is also suitable for land-based whale watching.
-Because the water is still deep near the shore, whales often swim close to the shore, allowing tourists to observe them from the coast.
-Land-based whale watching can also be combined with activities such as hiking and picnicking, making it even more interesting.
+The Côte-Nord region is also suitable for land-based whale watching.
+Due to the deep waters near the shore, whales often swim very close to the coast, allowing visitors to watch them from the shore.
+Additionally, land-based whale watching can be combined with activities such as hiking and picnicking, making it even more enjoyable.

 Blanc-Sablon

-From Tadoussac to Blanc-Sablon is a famous whale-watching route, marked by blue and white whale signs, with many high-quality whale-watching spots along the way.
+The route from Tadoussac to Blanc-Sablon is a famous whale-watching route, marked by blue signs with white whales.
+Along the way, there are many high-quality whale-watching spots.